matjaz99/OpenMp3Player/README.md

 Last stable release: 2.2.0

-What is it?
+## What is it?
 -------------------
 OpenMp3Player is a web application for playing mp3 files.
-It runs on Apache Tomcat 7 server.
+It runs on Apache Tomcat 7 server which comes embedded with the application (deployment is not required).

-Starting
+## Starting
 -------------------
+On Windows just double click the start.bat.

-On Linux or OS X you might need to change file permissions to 755 for all *.sh files in OpenMp3Player directory.
+On Linux or OS X you might first need to change file permissions of all .sh files in OpenMp3Player directory.
 You can do this with single command (recursively):
-$ find OpenMp3Player-2.x.x -name \*.sh -exec chmod 755 {} +
+'$ find OpenMp3Player-2.x.x -name \*.sh -exec chmod 755 {} +'

-To start OpenMp3Player on Linux execute:
+Then start OpenMp3Player on Linux or OS X by executing start.sh script:
 $ ./start.sh

-On Windows double click on start.bat.

 To stop execute stop.sh or stop.bat script.